-No .
-Transacting parties Interested parties Nature of Relationship Nature of transaction Aggregate value (RM'000) 5 ATE Technology Group Sdn Bhd ("ATE") and its subsidiaries ("ATE Group") LHL Dato' Dr Ibrahim Bin Ahmad ("DIA") Ng Yoon Kin ("NYK") LHL (through his major shareholding in DASB), DIA and NYK are the major shareholders of Keith Avenue Sdn Bhd ("KA"), a major shareholder of ATE.
+Transacting parties Interested parties Nature of relationship Nature of transaction with CLSB Group Aggregate value (RM"000) 1.
+ATE Technology Group Sdn Bhd ("ATE") and its subsidiaries ("ATE Group") Law Hee Ling ("LHL") Dato' Dr Ibrahim Bin Ahmad ("DIA") Ng Yoon Kin ("NYK") LHL [through his major shareholding in Dolphin Assets Sdn Bhd ("DASB")], DIA and NYK are the major shareholders of Keith Avenue Sdn Bhd ("KA"), a major shareholder of ATE.
 LHL is a director of ATE and ATE Tech.
 NYK is a director of ATE and all its subsidiaries.
 Sales of spare parts by ATE Group.
 Supply of lubricants and consumables to ATE Group.
 Provision of insurance agency services to ATE Group.
-184 - 19 6 SJA Freight Services Sdn Bhd ("SJA") LHL LHL is an indirect major shareholder of SJA through his direct shareholding in DASB, a major shareholder of SJA.
-Provision of logistic services to SJA.
-Provision of forwarding/related services by SJA.
-1,974 7 Marine Liferaft Service Centre Sdn Bhd ("MLSC") DIA DIA is a director and major shareholder of MLSC. - Supply of fuel by MLSC.
-1,355
+109 - - 2.
+East West Freight Services Sdn Bhd ("EWF") LHL LHL is an indirect major shareholder of EWF through his major shareholdings in DASB, a major shareholder of EWF.
+Provision of logistics/ haulage/ freighting services to EWF.
+Provision of forwarding & related services by EWF.
+Renting of office premise to EWF.
+Provision of insurance agency services to EWF.
+3,461 891 24 -